shmor3/jetty/README.md

 ## jetty: A Concurrent Build System

-jetty is a powerful, concurrent build system that processes build instructions from a file and executes them in a distributed manner using worker nodes.
+jetty is a concurrent build system that processes build instructions from a file and executes them in a distributed manner using worker nodes.
 It's designed for efficiency, flexibility, and ease of use in complex build environments.

 ## Features